Skip to main content

 Complete Thesis Work

-During the second semester of your senior year, you will select a faculty mentor to work closely with as you complete your thesis project and prepare a presentation on the work.
+During the second semester of your senior year, you will take the Thesis Project class targeted toward your discipline(s) as you complete your thesis project and prepare a presentation on the work.
 All of the resources of the school are available to you to produce this culminating body of work.

-• Focus Week: Oral Defense of Thesis Work
+• BFA Thesis Week: Oral Presentation of Thesis Work

-During Focus Week as a second-semester senior, you'll install your thesis work and make an Oral Defense of the work.
-The Oral Defense is a public, formal presentation on the thesis project in front of a panel of faculty.
+During BFA Thesis Week as a second-semester senior, you'll install your thesis work and make an Oral Presentation of the work.
+The Oral Presentation is a public, formal presentation on the thesis project in front of a panel of faculty.
 The talk contextualizes and defines your body of work that has been installed in a professional manner.
 At the end of the presentation, the faculty panelists, and finally, the audience ask questions about your process, ideas, and intentions.

-A person standing in front of human scultures, one squatting and one floating in the air.
+A person standing in front of human sculptures, one squatting and one floating in the air.

-Two students participating in focus week at PNCA/
+Two students participating in BFA Thesis Week at PNCA/

 Learning Outcomes